timm/shape/README.md

 To support easy documentation

 - GOLD code is stored in `x.md`  markdown files
-- To give a repository a common look-and-feel, the first paragraph of the main `README.md` can be automatically   pushed out to  all `*.md` filess in the repo.
+- To share (e.g.) a common site map for the repo,
+  - Para one of  the main `README.md` file can be auto copied    to  all `*.md` files

-To support easy access to nested fields
+To support easier access to nested array contents:
-- A dot notation is added
+- GOLD extends GAWK with a Python-like dot notation
   - e.g  `a.b.c = 2.3` becomes `a["b"]["c"] = 2.3`.
   - Note that GOLD knows not to alter  the decimal point in 2.3

 To implement that dot notation, the GOLD interpreter (celled `gold`):
 - Transpiles code  from `src/\*.md`  to  `.var/x.awk.
 That transpiler is a one line long: